 Note: These overarching questions will be considered in conjunction with more detailed and specific analysis of the topics set out in Decision 611.
-Such analysis in each of these sections could potentially be broadly divided into three parts – opportunities, challenges, and policies to foster sustainable development.
+Such analysis in each of these sections could potentially be broadly divided into three parts – 1) Contributions of new and emerging telecommunications/ICT to sustainable development 2) policies for mobilizing new and emerging telecom/ICT for sustainable development and 3) challenges to implementing the policies to mobilize new and emerging telecom/ICT.

 C-009 Comment from the United States of America

-2.7 Note: These overarching questions will be considered in conjunction with more detailed and specific analysis of the topics set out in Decision 611.
+2.7 Note: These overarching questions will be considered in conjunction with more detailed and specific analysis of the theme for WTPF-21 and topics set out for consideration in Decision 611.
 Such analysis in each of these sections could potentially be broadly divided into three parts – opportunities, challenges, and policies to foster sustainable development.